Helwig Schmidt-Glintzer: Biography

 Helwig Schmidt-Glintzer was born in 1948 as the first son of the general practitioner Hansgeorg Schmidt-Glintzer and his wife Erika Budgenhagen.
 In 1967 he graduated from the old-style grammar school "Old Monastery School".
-He studied sinology, philosophy, ethnology, sociology and political science at the University of Göttingen and the Ludwig Maximilian University of Munich (LMU).
+He studied sinology, philosophy, ethnology, sociology and political science at the University of Göttingen and LMU Munich.
 In 1973, he earned his doctor's degree under Wolfgang Bauer.

 In 1973, Helwig Schmidt-Glintzer held an overseas scholarship from the German National Academic Foundation in Hsinchu, Taiwan at the Chinese Language Institute and a research fellow at the Academia Sinica in Taipei.
 He then spent approximately half a year as a research student at the Institute for Humanistic Studies (Jimbun kagaku kenyûshô) in Kyoto, Japan.
-In 1979 he habilitated for the subject of sinology at the Philosophical Faculty of the University of Bonn.
-In 1981 he was appointed full professor of East Asian Cultural and Linguistics at the Ludwig Maximilian University of Munich.
+In 1979, he habilitated for the subject of sinology at the Philosophical Faculty of the University of Bonn.
+In 1981, he was appointed full professor of East Asian Cultural and Linguistics at LMU Munich.
 At the end of October 1985 he participated as a special guest in the government delegation of the Foreign Minister of the Federal Republic of Germany in Beijing and Guangzhou.

 In 1993, he was appointed as a professor at the University of Göttingen for East Asian Literature and Cultural Studies and the associated assumption of the post of director of the Herzog-August-Bibliothek Wolfenbüttel.
 His designated successor is Peter Burschel.
 Since April 2016 he has been senior professor and Director of China Centrum Tübingen (CCT).

 Helwig Schmidt-Glintzer has been a full member of the Humanities Class of the Brunswick Scientific Society since 1999, a full member of the Academy of Sciences and Literature since 2002 and a corresponding member of the Philological-Historical Class of the Göttingen Academy of Sciences and Humanities since 2004.